SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz THR9 FM N+1.md

 ### Notes

-When creating an **alarm template**,keep in mind that the value for the **State** columns is not the same for all rows; each row is a different parameter.
+When creating an **alarm template**, keep in mind that the value for the **State** columns is not the same for all rows; each row is a different parameter.
 The alarm template can be configured to have different alarms for different row values with the **Filter** option.

 For example, if there is a row with parameter *Transmitter Summary,* then it is logical that the **State** value *Ok* is a normal value.
 But if the row with parameter *Locally Controlled* has the value *Ok*, this could be an alarm value.